Hannah-Sten/TeXiFy-IDEA/Writerside/old_wiki/Reading/Code-formatting.md

 In some cases, you might have external requirements on your formatting which are incompatible with the default TeXiFy formatter.
 For these cases, there are some built-in actions that run external formatters.
-Most probably you want to bind a shortcut to this action in menu:File[Settings > Keymap].
+Most probably you want to bind a shortcut to this action in <ui-path>File | Settings | Keymap</ui-path>.

 ### Latexindent
 _Since b0.7.7_

-If your caret is in a LaTeX file, you can use menu:Code[Reformat with Latexindent].
+If your caret is in a LaTeX file, you can use <ui-path>Code | Reformat with Latexindent</ui-path>.
 This will run latexindent.pl on the current file, and it will be updated on disk.

 ### bibtex-tidy